clj-easy/graal-docs/doc/testing-strategies.md

 ![test compilation](clj-graal-testing-compile.png)

-The test runner could written by hand or automatically generated.
+The test runner could be written by hand or automatically generated.
 It explicitly requires all test namespaces, this way they will be automatically included during AOT compilation and hence into the test runner executable.